4th Infantry Division (United States)

 The 4th Infantry Division is a division of the United States Army based at Fort Carson, Colorado.
-It is composed of a division headquarters battalion, three brigade combat teams (two Stryker and one armor), a combat aviation brigade, a division sustainment brigade, and a division artillery.
+It is composed of a division headquarters battalion, three Stryker brigade combat teams, a combat aviation brigade, a division sustainment brigade, and a division artillery.

 The 4th Infantry Division's official nickname, "Ivy", is a play on words of the Roman numeral IV or 4.
 Ivy leaves symbolize tenacity and fidelity which is the basis of the division's motto: "Steadfast and Loyal".
 The second nickname, "Iron Horse", has been adopted to underscore the speed and power of the division and its soldiers.

 World War I

 On 19 November 1917, about seven months after American entry into World War I on 6 April 1917, the War Department directed the organization of the 4th Division at Camp Greene, North Carolina, around a cadre of Regular Army troops that had been stationed at Camp Greene, the Presidio of Monterey, California, Vancouver Barracks, Washington, and other posts.
 It was at Camp Greene where the division originally adopted its distinctive insignia of four ivy leaves.
 The ivy leaf came from the Roman numerals for four (IV) and signified their motto "Steadfast and Loyal."

 On 10 December 1917, Major General George H. Cameron assumed command.
 At the end of December, with 13,000 men, systematic training began.
 During and subsequent to the latter part of February 1918, men who had been inducted from all sections of the United States are sent to the division, while from 1–21 March, drafts aggregating 10,000 men from Camps Custer, Michigan, Camp Grant, Illinois, Camp Lewis, Washington, Camp Pike, Arkansas, and Camp Travis, Texas, completed the division.
 The division sailed overseas from late April to early June 1918.